 - You can use this pump for water, lube oil, diesel oil. the only precaution you’re going to take before using it for different fluid is just to flush the pump thoroughly so that there’s no contamination.

-- These pump are not design for extremely thick fluid like grease.
+- These pumps are not designed for extremely thick fluid like grease.

 Rotary Pumps are further divided into (a) Constant Delivery Pump (b) Variable Delivery Pump

-A Constant Delivery Pump are those pump hows discharge rate is constant through out the working of the pump.
+A Constant Delivery Pump is a pump where the discharge rate is constant throughout the working of the pump.

-- Gear Pump works on the principal of meshing in and out of gears, the fluid is trapped in the cavity that is formed between the gear and the casing of the pump, the clearance between the top-land and casing is in thous (1/1000 inch), this tight clearance with the high speed of rotation, effectively prevent the fluid from leaking backwards.
+The clearance between the top-land and casing is in thous (1/1000 inch), this tight clearance with the high speed of rotation, effectively prevent the fluid from leaking backward.
 One gear is driving gear and another is Driven gear or idealer.
-They are of two type, external and internal gear pump
+They are of two types, external and internal gear pumps.

-- Screw Pump uses one or more screw to move fluid from suction to discharge, screw rotate on its axis inside of cylinder, fluid is trapped in the cavity and is pushed forward.
+( ii ) Screw Pump: Screw Pump uses one or more screws to move fluid from suction to discharge, screw rotate on its axis inside of the cylinder, fluid is trapped in the cavity, and is pushed forward.
 Application: Fuel oil transfer pump.

-- Vane Pump are pumps whose vane are flexible and can extend and retracted when rotating on the shaft within a large circular cavity, the shaft is off-center from the pump casing causing eccentricity.
-On inlet side the vane extend and therefore increasing the area to allow for suction and on discharge side the vane retract causing discharge.
+( iii ) Vane Pump: Vane Pump is pumped whose vane is flexible and can extend and retract when rotating on the shaft within a large circular cavity, the shaft is off-center from the pump casing causing eccentricity.
+On the inlet side, the vane extends and therefore increasing the area to allow for suction and on the discharge side, the vane retracts causing the discharge.

-- Lobe Pump are used on-board ship where there is the chance of solid contamination, as these pump has large pumping cavities.
+( iv ) Lobe Pump: Lobe Pump is used on-board ship where there is the chance of solid contamination, as this pump has large pumping cavities.
 The lobe inside the pump does not get in contact.
 Application : Lube oil scavenging pump and Lube oil Circulating Pump

-Floating ring, swash plate are two main component of variable displacement pump.
-One thing to keep in mind is that, these pumps always has odd number of pumps.
+Floating ring, swash plate are two main component of the variable displacement pump.
+One thing to keep in mind is that, these pumps always has an odd number of pumps.
 Application: Fin Stabilizer, Steering Gear.

 All variable displacement pumps are positive displacement pumps.

-The eccentricity of floating ring determine the stroke of piston, floating ring accommodate slippers.
-As long as concentric state is maintained no suction or discharge occur, as eccentricity occur the suction and discharge starts.
+The eccentricity of the floating ring determine the stroke of the piston, floating ring accommodates slippers.
+As long as concentric state is maintained no suction or discharge occurs, as eccentricity occur the suction and discharge starts.
 Direction of flow depends on the location of the floating ring.